East Cornwall · PL12

 Householder applications are typically eight to twelve weeks from validation; full planning runs thirteen to sixteen weeks; major or contentious schemes can take longer.

-Saltash Planning — common questions.
+Saltash Planning — local questions answered.

 - Do you handle listed building consent?